nuEGil/HealthCareDataRef/ReadMe.md

 Healthcare and Clinical data companies already are database companies with a financial service attached.
 It's better if the AI companied handle training the models, and building out tools around the models. -- because they have all the data..

+# other thoughts
+DEMO ONLY: only use publicly available data - read the terms of use on all data carefully.

+Selecting different hosting platforms right.

+Web version - quick retrival of codes and maybe some text gen. or host downloads for a desktop app like Fiji /ImageJ / QuPath.

+Desktop version -> everything in webversion + signal, image, test analytics suite more formated text.

+---
+* Update to work with the ICD codes text files under icd10cm-Code Descriptions-2026. check data directory. --- find the pcs codes later

+* you can do an LLM for searching local database - or do requests on a server postgres instance or whatever (simulate with pi) swap between LLM session and CUDA image session -- can implement pytorch to do some of the image processing OR

+* python subprocess.run() to have a CUDA script running in the background -- pass data back and forth instead of doing file I/O.